Non-Fairview Employed Research Staff (NERS)

 Please note that applicants that do not have patient contact only need to submit the renewal application form.
 This attests that you are still actively using Fairview systems for your research.
-Applicants who have patient contact or intervention must complete Fairview Required Learning each year, and have a TB test every two years.
+Applicants who have patient contact or intervention must complete Annual Health Information Privacy & Security training in LMS each year.

 Saint Paul, MN 55108

 In any hospital or clinic, the only personnel that are able to care for or interact with patients are those that are either employed by the hospital, or are credentialed providers for that hospital.
 Since Fairview and the University of Minnesota Academic Health Center (AHC) are collaborators, there are many University of Minnesota employees whose responsibilities are to perform research in Fairview.
 Fairview only credentials advanced practitioners, so there was no process for University of Minnesota employees to access Fairview resources or patients legitimately.

 In 2006, Fairview Research Administration (FRA) developed the Non-Fairview Employed Research Staff policy.
 Through this policy, researchers can be approved by FRA to access Fairview resources.
 As part of the policy, FRA will confirm that the researchers have accomplished the hiring and training requirements similar to Fairview employees or credentialed staff.

 What tasks do I need to check off on the application?